← Home E-commerce · Dunelm · 2022

 After confirming with engineering that there were no code leaks or technical errors, it was clear the problem was a usability one.

-Cart to checkout conversion rate
+Cart to checkout conversion exit rate

 Funnel showing exit rates after redesign